nemmtor/ts-databuilders/README.md

 [Read more about data builders.](http://www.natpryce.com/articles/000714.html)

 ## Nested Builders
+> [!NOTE]
+> Nested builders can be turned off by using withNestedBuilders option.
+Check configuration section for more details.

 When your types contain complex nested objects, you can annotate their type definitions and TS DataBuilders will automatically generate nested builders, allowing you to compose them fluently.
 ### Example